flaviut/nim-by-example/content/content/macros.md

 method vocalize(this: Cat): string = "meow"
 ```

-All these typedefs and `this: T` parameters are repetitive, so it'd be good to write a macro to mask them.
-Something like this would be best:
+All these typedefs and `this: T` parameters are repetitive, so it'd be good to
+write a macro to mask them.
+Something like this would be nice:

 ```nimrod
 class Animal of RootObj: